bogaczmateusz/smartmeal/.ai/api-plan.md

 - **URL Path:** `/api/profiles`
 - **Description:** Creates a new profile for the authenticated user
 - **Authentication:** Required (JWT token)
+- **MVP Note:** This endpoint is **not used in normal MVP user flows** as profiles are automatically created during registration via `POST /api/auth/register`.
+This endpoint is retained for future admin operations, data migration scenarios, or edge cases where a profile needs to be manually created.
 - **Request Payload:**
   ```json
   {